-5.1 EXECUTIVE SUMMARY:
+5.1 Executive Summary

 The municipality's business and service delivery priorities were reviewed as part of this year's planning and budget process.
-Where appropriate, funds were transferred from low-to high-priority programmes to maintain sound financial stewardship.
+Where appropriate, funds were transferred from low- to high-priority programmes to maintain sound financial stewardship.
 A critical review was also undertaken of expenditures on noncore and 'nice to have' items.

 The municipality has put some efforts to improve the financial health and implementation of strategic plans, such as decreasing the outstanding creditor book and increasing revenue collection of outstanding debtors.

 Furthermore, the municipality has undertaken various customer care initiatives to ensure the municipality truly involves all citizens in the process of ensuring a people lead government.

-Implementation of Financial Recovery Plan has been used as a tool to address the short comings in respect of improving the financial health, service delivery issues and measuring the municipal compliance with legislated requirements.
-The FRP plan is still a work-in-progress and progress is evident, though a lot still needs to be done to take the municipality out of the rescue phase.
+Implementation of Financial Recovery Plan has been used as tool to address the short comings in respect of improving the financial health, service delivery issues and measuring the municipal compliance with legislated requirements.
+The FRP plan is still in work-in-progress and progress is evident though a lot still needs to be done to take the municipality out of the rescue phase.
+The municipality had a session to review the FRP led by National Treasury, also in attendance was PT and CoGTA.